The best hiking boots 2024: keep your feet warm, dry and protected on the trails with our top choices

-The best hiking boots are perhaps your most important piece of kit when you're out on the trails, especially during cold and wet weather.
-For long hikes on technical terrain, nothing matches the ankle support, insulation and protection of a quality hiking boot.
+The best hiking boots are the backbone of your trail kit and worth investing in.
+While you might be happy cutting corners elsewhere, nothing matches the ankle support, insulation and protection of a quality hiking boot.

-If you're going to be hiking through the depths of winter then a boot with a waterproof membrane, such as Gore-Tex, is vital.
-The best hiking boots should come with waterproofing as standard, as well as grippy rubber outsoles that provide traction on boggy ground and wet rock.
-Meanwhile, the high cut of these kinds of boots will mean your ankles stay protected.
+For warmer weather and speedy trails you may be looking for a lightweight boot that doesn't require maximum grip.
+Meanwhile, in wet conditions a boot with a waterproof membrane, such as Gore-Tex, is vital.
+The best hiking boots usually come with waterproofing as standard, as well as grippy rubber outsoles that provide traction on boggy ground and wet rock.
+They should also save you from a soaking if you unexpectedly find yourself up the ankle in mud!
+Meanwhile, the high cut of these kinds of boots will mean your ankles stay protected from knocks and bumps.

 The quick list